Ronan Keating: 2010–2015: The X Factor, Duet, When Ronan Met Burt and Fires

 A tour of the UK and Ireland in 2013 saw Keating perform at Colston Hall in Bristol, The O_{2} Arena, Cardiff International Arena, Brighton Centre, Nottingham Royal Concert Hall, LG Arena in Birmingham, Bournemouth International Centre, Sheffield City Hall, Blackpool Opera House, Liverpool Echo Arena, Manchester Apollo, Newcastle City Hall, Clyde Auditorium and AECC in Scotland and The O_{2} in Ireland to an audience of 80,000 fans, which was predicted to make £3,000,000.
 On 21 July the single from the album, also named "Fires", was given its first worldwide release on BBC Radio 2.
 The video premiered on YouTube on 1 August 2012 at 9 am.
 It was released as a digital download and CD on 24 August worldwide and 27 August in the UK.
 "Wasted Light", is the second track on the album and premiered on 3 December 2012.
 The music video part live, part animated.

 Boyzone reunited in 2013 to celebrate their 20th anniversary as a group.
 Keating said in February 2012, "Next year Boyzone will be 20 years gone, so we'll be doing something.
 We have plans to get various other artists in the mix as well, I know Rizzle Kicks are interested and I have plans to get my nephew Will on a track somewhere in the album" The new Boyzone album, BZ20, was released in the summer of 2013.
 It featured ten new songs and ten re-recorded songs, with two singles.
-In September 2013, Keating teamed up with X Factor judge Dannii Minogue to record a duet of Christmas classic "Santa Claus Is Coming To Town" for department store chain Myer's "The Spirit of Christmas 2013" compilation.
+In September 2013, Keating teamed up with X Factor judge Dannii Minogue to record a duet of the Christmas song "Santa Claus Is Coming To Town" for department store chain Myer's "The Spirit of Christmas 2013" compilation.